Affiliate links on Android Authority may earn us a commission. Learn more.

 I now have the option to dispense with the learning part altogether.
 It’s always tempting to fall back on this method when I’m tired and only need a few more XP to seal a certain league place.
 As handy as that is, the sense of achievement isn’t the same.
 Not only am I not required to do those crucial lessons when I’m not in the mood, but I’m also less inclined to practice overall.

 Gamers will be familiar with this feeling.
 I never seek out cheat codes until I’ve completed a game because the artificial improvement, while fun, takes the sport out of it.
 I quickly lose interest after that.
 At least if you cheat on school exams, you might get qualifications out of it.
-It’s completely pointless if you’re doing it to beat an app that’s designed for self-improvement.
+It’s completely pointless if you’re doing it to beat a language learning app that’s designed for self-improvement.